-Note: GigaVUE-FM must be able to resolve the hostname of the cloud controller for OpenStack, either through DNS or by manually adding it through the GigaVUE-FM CLI, using the ip host <hostname> < ip address> command.
+Note: GigaVUE-FM must be able to resolve the hostname of the cloud controller for OpenStack, either through DNS or by manually adding it through the GigaVUE-FM CLI, using the IP host <hostname> < ip address> command.

-- 2. Enter admin as the user name and admin123A! as the password.
-If the password is changed during the jump-start configuration as described in Initial GigaVUE-FM Configuration, enter the changed password. - 3.
-Click Login.
-The GigaVUE-FM Dashboard page is displayed.
-Refer to GigaVUE-FM.
+Enter admin as the user name and the instance ID that you retrieved earlier.
+If the OpenStack metadata service is not running, then the defualt password is admin123A!! as the password.
+If the password is changed during the jump-start configuration as described in Initial GigaVUE-FM Configuration, enter the changed password.